 Need for change

-The change management must begin with careful and objective assessment.
+Change management must begin with careful and objective assessment.
 The reason for the change must not be to relieve the symptoms of the root cause but the cause itself.
-To ensure that, there must be a thorough analysis of past and current performance and determining if things should stay the same or change.
+To ensure that, there must be a thorough analysis of past and current performance and determine if things should stay the same or change.

 If you decide that a particular outcome need to change, be it profitability or employee turnover, for example, you need to objectively look at what causes the outcome and how that maybe be changed to get to your desired state.

 The crucial bit at this stage is to look at it objectively.
 This can be accomplished, for example, by getting direct feedback from at least two layers of your organization (if applicable).
 Be prepared for unseen changes according to feedback and have a proactive mindset to acknowledge the need for change.

 Once the need for change is identified objectively, the next phase is obviously planning.
 Now in our mind, there are two types of planning, one for efficiency and one for implementation success.
 According to this survey, only about 30% of all change management initiatives are successful.
 There are many reasons that we will get into, but a lot of it has to do with planning.

 Planning for efficiency comes very naturally to business owners which include the following:

 - Budgeting & Allocating Resources: The process of planning should begin with budgeting and approving resources needed for the change management initiative.

 - Leadership Commitment: Identifying the strategic leaders committed to the initiative and creating a “Change” team of the most enthusiastic supporters of change.

 - Objectives & timeline: Set clear objectives of the change and the timeframe for the project